Council Tax bills and how to pay

 Most convenience stores and newsagents throughout the UK have a PayPoint facility.
 Use the PayPoint Agent Locator to find the PayPoint outlets nearest to where you live.

 If you've misplaced your bill but you know your Council Tax account number, you can generate and print your own barcode slip using our online barcode generator.
-To.
 When using the barcode generator, select Council Tax as the account type and take the printed barcode to a PayPoint outlet where it can be scanned to take your payment.

 You’ll be given a receipt which you should keep for your records.
 There is no charge for this service.